HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Introduction

-However, there is still room for improvement in deep learning based RATR methods.
-For example, radar HRRP target recognition models using encoder-decoder methods tend to focus on extracting global features while overlooking the structural characteristics of HRRP targets\cite{ref6}.
-Conversely, CNNs prioritize the extraction of local structural features but may not adequately consider global features or the relationships between these local structures\cite{ref4}.
-Inspired from structure-based protein-protein interaction prediction\cite{ref11}, we propose HRRPGraphNet, a novel graph neural network model that combines the advantages of graph-based data representation for HRRP recognition.
-A key innovation, as Fig. \ref{Fig_1} illustrates, is the transformation of HRRP data into a graph structure, which adeptly leverages the spatial relationships between range cells for both local and global feature extraction.
-This graph-based approach, supported by a range cell amplitude-based node vector and a range-relative adjacency matrix, sets HRRPGraphNet apart from current sequence-based methods.
+Current HRRP RATR methods based on RNN, LSTM tend to focus on extracting global features while overlooking the structural characteristics of HRRP targets\cite{ref5, ref8}.
+Conversely, methods based on CNNs prioritize the extraction of local structural features but may not adequately consider global features or the relationships between these local structures\cite{ref4, ref12}.
+In general, current methods are sequenced-based, which might ignore the internal relationships between range cells that could hold the information of target structure, motion, etc. {Chen et al.\cite{ref13}, propose 1-DAMRAE which consider both local and global feature, yet its sequence-based LSTM context encoder requires a complex network structure.} Inspired from structure-based Protein-Protein Interaction (PPI) prediction\cite{ref11}, this paper propose HRRPGraphNet, a novel graph neural network model that combines the advantages of noneuclidean graph-based data representation for HRRP recognition. {A key innovation, as Fig. \ref{Fig_1} illustrates, is the transformation of HRRP sequences into noneuclidean graphs, which adeptly leverages the spatial relationships between range cells for both local and global feature extraction and does not require a complex network structure compared with \cite{ref13}.
+Through specific design, local feature can be aggregated though a simple graph convolution layer, whose could possibly sets HRRPGraphNet apart from current sequence-based methods for better recogintion efficiency.}